pivotal/docs-tap/scst-scan/overview.hbs.md

 Scan 2.0 was introduced in the Tanzu Application Platform v1.5 release as an Alpha and is now GA in Tanzu Application Platform v1.8.
 This iteration of SCST - Scan focuses on simplifying the integration experience by decoupling SCST - Store submission and policy from the scanning task.
-This allows integration to be simplified and focused on the task of scanning workloads for vulnerabilities.
+This allows integration to be simplified and more focused on the task of scanning workloads for vulnerabilities.

 Scan 2.0 can scan container images after the initial creation of the workload.
 This allows you to have visibility in the security posture of images as new vulnerabilities are reported.